 Dirk Mauler is a development engineer in Digital Signal Processing at Sivantos GmbH, Germany specializing in digital speech signal processing for hearing aid applications.
 He received his Ph.D. in Electrical Engineering from Ruhr-Universität Bochum, Germany.

-Dr. Branda is an audiologist and director of product management for Sivantos, Inc. He specializes in bringing new product innovations to market, helping Sivantos fulfill its goal of creating advanced hearing solutions for all types and degrees of hearing loss.
-Dr. Branda received his Doctor of Audiology degree from the Arizona School of Health Sciences and his master’s degree in audiology from the University of Akron.
+Dr. Eric Branda is an Audiologist and Director of Research Audiology for Sivantos in the USA.
+For over 20 years, Eric has provided audiological, technical and product training support around the globe.
+He specializes in bringing new product innovations to market, helping Sivantos fulfill its goal of creating advanced hearing solutions for all types and degrees of hearing loss.
+Dr. Branda received his PhD from Salus University, his AuD from the Arizona School of Health Sciences and his Master’s degree in Audiology from the University of Akron.

 Erik Harry B. Høydal